Hoosat-Oy/htn-core-lib/README.md

 ## Building the Browser Bundle

-To build a hoosatcore-lib full bundle for the browser:
+To build a htn-core-lib full bundle for the browser:

 ```sh
 gulp browser
 ```

-This will generate files named `hoosatcore-lib.js` and `hoosatcore-lib.min.js`.
+This will generate files named `htn-core-lib.js` and `htn-core-lib.min.js`.

 You can also use our pre-generated files, provided for each release along with a PGP signature by one of the project's maintainers.
 To get them, checkout the [releases](https://github.com/bitpay/bitcore/blob/master/packages/bitcore-lib/CHANGELOG.md).